Biblical Theology

 Listen to this article

-In conclusion, Genesis 5:2 emphasises the creation of male and female, the blessing bestowed upon them, and the naming of Adam.
-It establishes the foundational principles of God’s design for humanity and provides insights into the importance of marriage and family.
+In conclusion, Genesis 5:2 emphasizes the creation of male and female, the blessing bestowed upon them, and the naming of Adam.
+It establishes the foundational principles of God’s design for humanity and offers insight into the enduring importance of marriage, family, and the collective identity of mankind.

 Share this: